auth0/docs/articles/quickstart/backend/django/01-authorization.md

 ## Add a Django Remote User

-You need to define a way to map the username from the `access_token` payload to the Django authentication system user.
+You need to define a way to map the username from the `Access Token` payload to the Django authentication system user.

 Add [`RemoteUserMiddleware`](https://docs.djangoproject.com/en/1.11/ref/middleware/#django.contrib.auth.middleware.RemoteUserMiddleware) middleware component after `AuthenticationMiddleware` to middleware list.